jsnicholson0527/Restaurant365-Nicholson/README.md

 1. I created a GitHub account and learned the interface (In my current job we use Bitbucket)
 2. I chose a language that is currently in use at my current company (JavaScript)
 3. Instead of being able to engage a developer on my team to address this feature, I utilized AI (askaichat.ai)
-   a.
-I the requirement into the UI
+4. I the requirement into the UI
-   b.
-Executied the commit
+5. Executied the commit
-   c.
-Reviewed the code provided
+6. Reviewed the code provided
-   d.
-Reran the requirement through AI to see if the solution was different to act as a peer review
+7. Reran the requirement through AI to see if the solution was different to act as a peer review
-   e.
-Followed the the above steps for each requirement, to reflect changing requirements
+8. Repeated steps 4-7 for each requirement, to reflect changing requirements